 Do you know your chaise lounge from your club chair or your midcentury modern from your industrial?
-If not, do a little research and get familiar with the numerous furniture styles and designs out there, and then figure out which ones you really love and that suit your space—including these popular midcentury modern furniture brands.
+If not, do a little research and get familiar with the numerous furniture styles and designs out there, then figure out which ones you really love and that suit your space—including popular midcentury modern furniture brands.
 With thousands of items for sale on the e-emporium, these descriptions will be vital keywords for filtering your search.
 Type in “black leather couch,” and you’ll see what I mean.
 You could spend hours scrolling through unrelated pieces, and who has time like that to spare?

-So you’ve compiled your furniture categories and eras but still can't find the piece you're looking for.
-It's time to get down to business—advanced search.
+So you’ve compiled your furniture categories and eras but still can't find the piece you're looking for?
+Well, then it's time to get down to business—with the advanced search.
 Enter specific information about the item you’re tracking in quotation marks—for example, black couch “vintage” “midcentury” “modern”—and it will filter the final results.
 If you’re still seeing too many results or unrelated items, try excluding terms by adding a negative sign in front of the word.
-The search midcentury sofa-red will look for listings that have “midcentury” and “sofa” but not “red.”
+The search for "midcentury sofa-red" will look for listings that have “midcentury” and “sofa” but not “red.”
 If you want to find posts that have “midcentury” and “Milo Baughman,” then use the “OR” searches that look like this: midcentury | Milo Baughman.

 I’ll admit that when I first started buying on Craigslist, I was a little nervous.
-I loved the browsing, the hunting, and the shopping, but the final pickup almost put me off.
+I loved the browsing, hunting, and shopping, but the final pickup almost put me off.
 I wasn’t keen on visiting the house of someone I don’t know; it’s definitely a big consideration.
-You should always be prepared and a little cautious whenever you visit a stranger’s home (you could even bring a friend, if it makes you feel better).
+You should always be prepared and a little cautious whenever you visit a stranger’s home (and bring a friend, if it makes you feel better).
 But don’t be a shrinking violet either.
 Sometimes you can meet some pretty awesome characters, and we’ve even scored some great extra pieces at the pickup point.
 When my husband collected our vintage Bose speakers, he noticed a great receiver that matched them perfectly, so the seller threw it in for a few extra dollars.